Skip to content

 The following producers and organisations have been involved in Re-Framing Dance:

-Bonington Gallery, New Art Exchange, Backlit, One Thoresby Street, Nottingham Museum Services with Nottingham Castle Trust in collaborative partnership and Surface Gallery.
+Bonington Gallery, New Art Exchange, Backlit, One Thoresby Street, Nottingham Museum Service with Nottingham Castle Trust in collaborative partnership and Surface Gallery.

-Over the last two years, the project has utilised the city of Nottingham and its enviable and vibrant museum and visual art sector through two producer-led action research projects.
+Over the last two years, part one utilised the city of Nottingham and its enviable and vibrant museum and visual art sector through two producer-led action research projects.

-We’re delighted to let you into some of the outcomes and conversations from the first phase.
+We’re delighted to let you into some of the outcomes and conversations from part one below.

 Residencies